Otofonix Hearing Aid Reviews

 Pricing and Features for Otofonix Products

-The Sona uses a #13 Zinc-Air battery and is comparable in size and build quality to most mid-level devices from leading hearing aid manufacturers.
-The Sona costs $1,490 per pair.
-For comparison, Otofonix prices fall right into the mid-tier price range for the market.
-There are a few cheaper options, including MDHearing, which offers BTE and in-ear models for just a few hundred dollars per pair.
-If you’re looking for the most budget-friendly option, check out our MDHearing pricing guide.
+The Sona uses a No. 13 zinc-air battery, and it’s comparable in size and build quality to midlevel devices from leading hearing aid manufacturers such as MDHearing.
+The Sona costs $395 per pair.
+Otofonix prices fall on the lower end of the spectrum, particularly with their near-constant sales and seasonal deals.
+There are a few cheaper options, including MDHearing, which offers BTE and ITE models for just a few hundred dollars per pair.

-Still, Otofonix is more affordable than most premium hearing aids I’ve reviewed.
-For example, Phonak's costs or Resound's prices for top-tier devices can cost up to $7,000 per pair.
+Still, Otofonix is far more affordable than most premium hearing aids I’ve reviewed, particularly prescription hearing aids.
+Phonak’s costs and Resound’s prices for top-tier devices, for example, can be up to $7,000 per pair.

 Quick Tip: